Sim4IA-Bench: A User Simulation Benchmark Suite for Next Query and Utterance Prediction: Assessing Simulator Fidelity

 \textbf{Rank-Diversity Score.} While the above measures capture overall candidate quality, they do not consider the ordering of candidates.
 To address this, we designed an MMR-inspired Rank-Diversity Score (RDS) that combines rank-based evaluation with redundancy:

-RDS rewards simulators that rank high-quality, diverse candidate queries or utterances at the top while penalizing poor ordering and runs submitting fewer than the required ten candidates, as this lowers their potential multiplier.
+RDS is computed over all sessions $N$ and the list of candidates $Q_i$ generated for each session $i$.
+It rewards simulators that rank high-quality, diverse candidate queries or utterances at the top while penalizing poor ordering and runs submitting fewer than the required ten candidates, as this lowers their potential multiplier.
+Originally introduced by Carbonell and Goldstein~\cite{DBLP:conf/sigir/CarbonellG98}, MMR provides a conceptual foundation for our measure.